History menu >

 General views of Malvern Wells cemetery

-These photos were taken when we visited on 3rd November 2017
+These photos were mostly taken when we first visited on 3rd November 2017.

 The entrance to Malvern Wells cemetery chapel

-A view across western side of Malvern Wells cemetery
+A view across eastern side of Malvern Wells cemetery

-Looking south across the western side of Malvern Wells cemetery
+Looking south across the eastern side of Malvern Wells cemetery

 Looking south across Malvern Wells cemetery from below the chapel